What must the state prove to charge someone with First-Degree Intentional Homicide?

 Prepare for the Wisconsin Police Academy Phase 3 Test.
 Utilize flashcards and multiple choice questions, complete with hints and explanations to excel in your upcoming exam!

-To successfully charge someone with First-Degree Intentional Homicide, the state must demonstrate that the elements of the crime were met without any mitigating circumstances that could reduce the severity or culpability of the act.
+To successfully charge someone with First-Degree Intentional Homicide, the state must demonstrate that all elements of the crime have been met while also showing that there are no mitigating circumstances that could lessen the severity of the charge.

 Subscribe